 Rider (2010) - (110 x 130 cm) Acrylic on canvas

-The act of moving and having that experience of encountering new situations and people in a different location was going to be the raison d’être of my own personal (self-inflicted) diaspora.
-Not seldom, do artists living in exile try to make art in search of a certain identity.
-Raw but honest they observe, feel, introspect, and find connections in their surroundings.
-The fact of being present in a different, strange, or barely-known society pushes them to explore, and look for familiar things they can or want to relate to.
+The experience of moving to a new location and encountering different situations and people was going to be the driving force behind my own personal (self-inflicted) diaspora.
+Artists living in exile often strive to create art in search of their identity.
+Observing their surroundings with raw honesty, they reflect deeply, feel intensely, and seek connections within their new environments.
+The act of being present in an unfamiliar or barely-known society compels them to explore and identify familiar elements they can relate to or wish to connect with.

 “Poésie, risque, amour.
 Un visage se répète en bouquets.”